IOHprofiler/IOHprofiler.github.io/IOHanalyzer/data.md

 ### <a name="logging-events"></a>Logging Events
 It is important to decide on which occasions data of the running algorithm should be recorded.
 On the one hand, it is straightforward to register the information for every function evaluation.
 However, this might lead to a huge amount of data to store, where some degree of data redundancy would occur since an iterative optimization heuristic would not make progress on every function evaluation.
 On the other hand, it is also possible to bookkeep the information of the algorithm once in a while, when an "interesting" event happens during the optimization process, e.g., the best function value found so far is improved, or the algorithm yields a numerical error.
 To make a trade-off here, four different data files (one mandatory and three optional ones) are provided in **IOHexperimenter**:

 * **[Mandatory]** _Target-based tracking_ (<tt>*.dat</tt>): a record is collected if an improvement on the <tt>"best-so-far f(x)"</tt> value is observed.
-Note that this data file is always generated.
-In this case, each block of records in the raw data **must** end with the last function evaluation.
-This is critical for calculating the correct _expected running time_ (ERT) value: since a new line of record would be written if an improvement on the <tt>"best-so-far f(x)"</tt> is seen, the actual running time of an algorithm is never registered if this algorithm fails to reach the final target and terminates before depleting the budget of running time.
+Note that this data file is always generated. **In this case, a block of records (representing one independent run) in the raw data MUST end with the last function evaluation, if the target value is not reached in this run**.
+This is critical for calculating the correct _expected running time_ (ERT) value: *.dat is an improvement-based tracking file, where one new line is written only if it is improving <tt>"best-so-far f(x)"</tt>.
+If the final target is actually reached, the line of the final FE will be recorded as the algorithm terminates in the same time.
+If the final target is not reached, we might loose the final number of FEs since the algorithm can stagnate and hence no new line will be written.
 * **[Optional]** _Interval tracking_ (<tt>*.idat</tt>): a record is collected every $\tau$-th function evaluation, where the interval $\tau$ can be controlled by the user.
 By default $\tau$ is set to zero and the interval tracking functionality is turned off.
 * **[Optional]** _Time-based tracking_ (<tt>*.tdat</tt>): a record is collected when the user-specified checkpoints on the running time are reached.
 These checkpoints are evenly spaced in the $\log_{10}$ scale, taking the following two forms: 1) $\{v10^i \mid i = 0, 1,2, \ldots\}$ with $v\in \{1,2,5\}$ by default and 2) $\{10^{i / t} \mid i=0, 1,2,\ldots\}$ with $t=3$ by default.
 * **[Optional]** _Complete tracking_ (<tt>*.cdat</tt>): a record is collected for every function evaluation, providing the highest granularity.
 This functionality is also turned off by default, as it might incur a large volume of data.